ainahtokyandry/shiny-doodle/README.md

 - Run `pnpm i` (you can use any package manager you want)
 - Then `pnpm dev`

-The project will run on the port `3000`
+The project will run on port `3000`